Freiling87/CCU/CCU/Scratchpad.md

       - Thief → Intruder's Warehouse
       - Vampire → Sanguisuge Specialties
 - **Soft Changes:** These will not require you to change anything.
 Any old content will be maintained in legacy code to maximize retro-compatibility.
-  - Bugfixes
   - Fixed Vending Machine money cost issues
   - Fixed string mismatch causing CodPiece [sic] to spawn an error in shop inventories
+  - Removed Research Gun from Tech Mart & Research inventories
 - **Feature additions**
   - Behavior
     - Added Grab Alcohol & Grab Food